How To Protect Yourself Against Cash App Scams

 1. Verify email addresses: It’s best to only respond to emails and messages from people you know and trust.
 If an email is supposedly from Cash App, check the email domains to ensure they’re verified Cash App email addresses.

 2. Don’t click on external links: Verified Cash App emails won’t contain links to any sites other than square.com, squareup.com, cash.app, or cash.me.
-If you receive an email with links to any other websites, it’s a red flag the email is fraudulent and likely part of a scam.
+If you receive an email with links to any other websites, it’s a red flag that the email is fraudulent and likely part of a scam.

 3. Double-check transactions: Before sending payment, double-check transactions are going to the intended recipient.